mechfish/aws-ci-demo/README.md

   correctly.
 If this check fails, the instance signals a `FAILURE` to CloudFormation and, once again, the update is rolled back.

-- If the new AutoScaling group comes up successfully, CloudFormation terminates the old AutoScaling group.
+- Once the new AutoScaling group comes up successfully, CloudFormation terminates the old AutoScaling group.

 ### Troubleshooting